iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 	- There shouldn't be any `print` statements, such as `print(error)`.

+6) The `FeedImage` should *not* implement `Decodable` - even in extensions.

+	- That's because the `CodingKeys` to decode the JSON are API-specific details defined in the backend.
+So declaring the `CodingKeys` in the `FeedImage` will couple it with API implementation details.
+And since other modules depend on the `FeedImage`, they'll also be coupled with API implementation details.

+	- Suggestion: Create an API-specific struct in the 'Feed API' module to perform the decoding.
+Thus, preventing API details from leaking into other modules.
+So, for example, if there's a change in the backend, it doesn't propagate everywhere in the codebase.
+You just update the Feed API module without affecting others.

+7) Make careful and proper use of access control, marking as `private` or `internal` any implementation details that aren’t referenced from other external components.

-6) When all tests are passing and you're done implementing your solution:
+8) When all tests are passing and you're done implementing your solution:

 	- Create a Pull Request from your branch to the main challenge repo's matching branch.